 The Stand ring

-The Apple Watch hates people who sit down, so you hit this goal by standing up.
+The Apple Watch hates people who sit down, and it'll remind you of its hate 10 minutes before every hour.
 The good news is that you only need to stand for one minute in an hour to make the Apple Watch happy.
-Do that for 12 hours in a day, and you've hit the goal.
-The best thing?
-The Apple Watch will even bug you to make it happen.
+Do that for 12 hours in a day and you've hit the goal.

-Each is represented by a coloured wheel, which you need to fill, and the app is accessible from the Apple Watch itself and the iPhone.
+Each is represented by a coloured wheel that you need to fill, and the app is accessible from the Apple Watch itself and the iPhone.

 Getting set up

-When you load the app for the first time you'll be asked to input your vital statistics, which hones the algorithm to your body.
+When you load the app for the first time you'll be asked to input your vital statistics, which hones watchOS' algorithms to your body.
 If you skipped this step for any reason, you can adjust the settings in the Apple Health section of the Watch app on your iPhone.

 Adjust your goals

 You can get a progress update at any time by heading to either the Watch app or its iPhone variant.
 However, you can only see your history within the iPhone app.
 From there you can see a calendar view of every day, and whether you hit your goal on any given day.

-One aspect of the Activity app which is refreshingly good is the Achievements.
-Accessible on the third tab of the iPhone Activity app, there's 19 achievements to unlock.
-And they're no walk in the park.
+One aspect of the Activity app that's refreshingly good is the Achievements.
+Accessible on the third tab of the iPhone Activity app, there are 19 achievements to unlock and they're no walk in the park.
 Hitting your daily Move goal 1,000 times is one a achievement.
+Apple also introduces limited-time-only achievements on special days, like if you hit your exercise goal on Mother's Day or Christmas.

 The Workout app

 While the Activity app attempts to replace your Fitbit (with some degree of success), the Workout app takes aim at your Garmin sports watch.
-And with GPS now on board, it's now able to at least track outdoor sports accurately – if you're using a Series 2, of course.
+With GPS now on board, it's able to at least track outdoor sports accurately – if you're using a Series 2, of course.

 This was the point where we expected to deliver a host of useful advice about your workouts – but there's precious little to tell.